docd27/rollup-plugin-glsl-optimize/README.md

 Released under the [MIT license](LICENSE).

-*Khronos tool binaries (built and made available by the upstream projects) are distributed and installed with this plugin under the terms of the Apache License Version 2.0 (consult the corresponding LICENSE files in the ``bin`` folder).*
+*Khronos tool binaries (built by the upstream projects) are distributed and installed with this plugin under the terms of the Apache License Version 2.0.
+See the corresponding LICENSE files in the ``bin`` folder.*

 ## See also